openshift-labs/lab-postgres-operator/workshop/content/exercises/04-high-availability.md

 * How to create a Postgres cluster using the `pgo` command-line tool and the Crunchy Enterprise Postgres operator
 * How to create Postgres databases, and user access controls
 * How to verify read/write access to our db using the psql command-line tool
+* How to verify that data replication is working correctly
-* The basics of how the Postgres operator handles auto-recovery of nodes in a Postgres cluster
+* How to test the auto-recovery features of a Crunchy Postgres cluster

-Continue to the next page for more resources on OpenShift, Operators, and Postgres.
+In the next section, we'll configure a front-end application to communicate with the datastore.